pg-spot-ops/pg-spot-operator/docs/README_features.md

 ## Non-features

 * No automated major version upgrades (stop the engine, do some magic, update the manifest `postgres.version`)
-* No persistent state keeping by default - relying on a local SQLite DB file.
-User can solve that though by setting `--config-dir` to some persistent volume for example.
-Without that some superfluous work will be performed and instance state change and pricing history will be lost, in case of the engine node loss.
+* No 100% persistent state keeping by default - relying on a local storage at `~/.pg-spot-operator`.
+If that volume is lost a bit of superfluous work will be performed and instance state change and pricing history will be lost.
 * No automatic EBS volume growth (can do manually still)
 * DNS integration - all communication happening over IP for now
 * No full railguards regarding user input - undefined behaviour for example if user changes region or zone after 1st init